mzha/Display.gg/README.md

 It is recommended that you use a smurf or create a new League of Legends account and repeat this process for a second API key and put it where it says "PUT API KEY 2 HERE".
 It will halve the amount of time it takes to load the information.

 Now change the other values in the config.json file.
-Where it says "Omega Rex", enter your summoner name with quotes around it.
+Where it says "Summoner_Name", enter your summoner name with quotes around it.
 You can play around with the scale_factor until you find one that suits your tastes.
 *Going under 6 is not
 recommended because it will cause visual clashes!*